Why do we have a Paediatric Return to Acute Clinical Practice (PRACP) Course?

 This course developed by the London School of Paediatrics is open to all members of multi-professional team returning to acute paediatrics.
 The multi-professional and multi-level aspect lends itself well to simulation sessions to provide a stress-free opportunity in a safe environment to practice resuscitation and team working skills.
 The course will include:

 - Hot topics talk: signposting to key updates in paediatrics

-- Workshops addressing issues associated with flexible training, academic training and completing work-place based assessments and your eportfolio
+- Workshops addressing issues associated with flexible training, academic training and completing work-place based assessments, eportfolio and the RCPCH curriculum

-- Resilience workshop discussing self-care, mindfulness and ways to try and balance work and life
+- Resilience workshop supported by a clinical psychologist discussing self-care, mindfulness and ways to try and balance work and life

 - An opportunity to network with other trainees returning and the course faculty with signposting to mentoring support

 This course is aimed at anyone returning to acute paediatrics after a break for whatever reason and is open to other paediatric healthcare professionals as well as doctors.

 These training days are free and will now be run four times per year in each London sector.
 Information on courses currently planned for 2019 together with the application are available here: PRACPapplicationform2019

 To book onto the upcoming training day on the 27th of February, please register here: